litmuschaos/v1-litmus-docs/docs/docker-service-kill.md

 - The docker service has been stopped/killed on a node to make it unschedulable for a certain duration i.e `TOTAL_CHAOS_DURATION`.
 The application node should be healthy after the chaos injection and the services should be reaccessable.
 - The application implies services.
 Can be reframed as:
 Test application resiliency upon replica getting unreachable caused due to docker service down.
+- After experiment ends, you may manually uncordon the specified node so that it can be utilised in future use `kubectl uncordon <node-name>`.

 ## Integrations